sleede/fab-manager/doc/docker-compose_readme.md

 We recommend 4 GB RAM for larger communities.

 On DigitalOcean, create a Droplet with One-click apps **"Docker on Ubuntu 16.04 LTS"**.
-This way, Docker and Docker-compose are preinstalled.
+This way, Docker and Docker-compose are pre-installed.
-Choose a datacenter and set the hostname as your domain name.
+Choose a datacenter and set your domain name as the hostname.

 With other providers, choose a [supported operating system](../README.md#software-stack) and install docker on it:
 - [Debian](https://docs.docker.com/engine/installation/linux/docker-ce/debian/)